jlcastillo/rootfoldersearch/README.md

 ```
 import rootfoldersearch

-# returns a string with the absolute path to the root folder, where Readme.md is located
+# returns a string with the absolute path to the root folder, where Readme.md is located, starting the search in the CWD.
 rootfoldersearch.findpath('Readme.md')

 # the same, but using a file in a subfolder as reference to find the root directory